marko-js/marko/packages/marko/docs/server-side-rendering.md

 # Server-side rendering

+Marko can render components on the server and/or in the browser.
+Components are referred to as **templates** when rendered on the server, and **UI components** when rendered in the browser.

-Marko allows any Marko template/UI component to be rendered on the server or in the browser.
-A page can be rendered to a `Writable` stream such as an HTTP response stream as shown below:
+A template can be rendered to a `Writable` stream, such as Node’s HTTP response streams:

 ```js
 var template = require("./template"); // Import ./template.marko